 Who should study Linguistics?

-The typical student of Linguistics is someone who likes studying foreign languages but is more interested in the languages themselves than the literature written in the languages.
-Many students are attracted to Linguistics by the combination of scientific and humanistic aspects—the type of thinking that linguists do is objective and logical, but the object of study is the most human of all phenomena, i.e. Language.
+The typical student of Linguistics enjoys studying foreign languages but is more interested in the languages themselves than the literature written in those languages.
+Many students are attracted to linguistics by the combination of scientific and humanistic aspects—the type of thinking that linguists do is objective and logical, but the object of study is the most human of all phenomena.

 Last Modified: May 7, 2008